basho/yokozuna/README.md

 translated _Grand Champion_.
 The name comes from the rope a yokozuna wears.

-The goal of the yokozuna application is to integrate Apache Solr with Riak in order to find the "top rank" documents for a given query.
+The goal of the Yokozuna application is to integrate Apache Solr with Riak in order to find the "top rank" documents for a given query.